 Holtz was hired following a national search led by Louisiana Tech President-Elect Dr. Les Guice.
-He takes over for former head coach Sonny Dykes who resigned last week to accept the head coaching job at the University of California.
-Holtz's hire is pending approval from the University of Louisiana System's Board of Supervisors.
+He takes over for former head coach Sonny Dykes who resigned to accept the head coaching job at the University of California.

-The entire search committee comprised of Dr. James Liberatos, chair of the Athletics Council and faculty athletics representative, and dean of the College of Applied and Natural Sciences; Steve Davison, Athletics Council member and Louisiana Tech alumnus; Bruce Van De Velde, athletics director; Dr. Jim King, vice president for student affairs; Dr. Terry McConathy, vice president for academic affairs; and William Dearmon, student government president, assisted Guice in the identification and vetting of candidates.
+The entire search committee comprised of Dr. James Liberatos, Steve Davison, Bruce Van De Velde, Dr. Jim King, Dr. Terry McConathy, and William Dearmon, assisted Guice in the identification and vetting of candidates.

 "Coach Holtz is a talented coach with a solid record of success and experience," said Guice.
 "He has great knowledge of the game, tremendous character, exceptional leadership abilities, and a professional approach that will serve him well as head coach at Louisiana Tech.